biscuitgtaw/clearstatus/content/default/issues/2021-02-01-incident-0068-emergency-call-structure-fire.md

   - Central Los Santos
 enableComments: false
 ---
 A Structure Fire has been reported at Kazanov Autos in Mission Row.
-Units are currently enroute.
+Firefighters are currently on scene tackling the fire.

 \[23:54:05] E-7 Arrived on scene, Primary Attack begins.